bustle/bluestream/README.md

 Returns a PromiseStream.

+Options:

+  * `limit` - The maximum number of concurrent promises that are allowed.
+When this limit is reached, the stream will stop processing data and will start buffering incoming objects.
+Defaults to `64`, same as highWatermark for object streams

+  * `highWatermark` - the size (in objects) of the buffer mentioned above.
+When this buffer fills up, the backpressure mechanism will activate.
+Its passed to node's transform stream.

+The other options are also passed to node's Transform stream constructor.

 #### ps.map

 `([opts:Options,] fn: (data[, enc]) => Promise) => MapPromiseStream`

 Create a new MapPromiseStream.
 The function should return a promise for the next object that will be pushed to the stream.

+Options: Same as `ps.through`

 #### ps.reduce